Rabee93/CV/README.md

 - Initiated and prepared requisitions for materials supplies and service
 <br>

-## Hobbies & Other Interests
+## Hobbies & Other Interests 🏅

 - 🥋 **Martial arts:** I practice Brazilian Jujitsu 3-5 times every week and I'm planning on competing.
 - 💻 **Tech:** I attend coding Meetups and socialise with tech professionals to build my network and learn about the latest things in the industry.
+Also I read and join online courses such as Udemy and Codeacademy to learn new technologies.
 - ✈️ **Traveling:** I'm an active memeber of a Meetup group that holds day-trips every Saturday around the U.K.
 - 🎲 **Games:** Playing puzzle video games and board games.